-Other great features include that is browser-based, available on phone and tablets and has no annoying ads.
+Other great features include that is browser-based, available on phones and tablets, and has no annoying ads.

 If you’re looking for a virtual tabletop service, then Let’s Role might be just what you need.
 The service is browser-based and free, so you can use it without any restrictions.

-While there are no locked features, certain cosmetics are locked and you can purchase it with microtransactions, but that doesn’t affect the core features in any way.
+While there are no locked features, certain cosmetics are locked and you can purchase them with microtransactions, but that doesn’t affect the core features in any way.

 The interface is simple to use, and you can easily create your adventures from scratch and enjoy them with your friends.

 Let’s Role is designed for beginners and professionals alike, so if you’re looking for a virtual tabletop, you might want to try it out.

 Among the key features is that this app is browser-based, incorporates a simple-to-use interface, and is good for both beginners and older players.

 AboveVTT is an add-on for Google Chrome that can transform D&D Beyond into a digital tabletop.

 When the extension has been successfully installed on your browser, it will provide virtual tabletop facilities by utilizing the DnDBeyond.com website.